adamfidel/llvm/sycl/doc/extensions/sandbox/sycl_graph_native_record_mode.md

 ```

 At this point the underlying Level Zero immediate command list is placed into recording mode.
-Any framework-level prologue work (memory-pool preparation, RNG state setup, etc.) can be
-performed here and will be captured.

 ### Step 2: Submit commands (SYCL and/or Level Zero)